-If the Registered Training Organisation makes a case proposing financial assistance of more than the stipulated hourly rate or yearly maximum, the proposal must be referred to the state or territory contract manager for determination.
+If the Registered Training Organisation makes a case proposing financial assistance of more than the stipulated hourly rate or yearly maximum, the proposal must be referred to the Department of Employment and Workplace Relations' State Deed Manager for determination.

-For a Registered Training Organisation to claim the Tutorial, Mentor, and Interpreter Assistance, Form 1288 (Application Form: Assistance for an Australian Apprentices with Disability) must be approved.
+For a Registered Training Organisation to claim the Tutorial, Mentor, and Interpreter Assistance, , the Application form within the Apprenticeships Data Management System) must be approved.
+Claims for services delivered prior to the Application approval of the Tutorial, Mentor and Interpreter Assistance are not payable.

-Where the Training Contract has not yet been approved by the State Training Authority, payments may only be made for up to three months from the date of commencement or recommencement pending approval of the Training Contract from the State Training Authority.
+Where the Training Contract has not yet been approved by the State Training Authority, payments may only be made for up to three months from the date of commencement or recommencement pending approval of the Training Contract from the State Training Authority, and only where off-the-job training has commenced prior to the approval of the Training Contract.